flaneurette/UX.js/README.md

 Key Features of UX.js

-	Reactive Modules – UX.js leverages a reactive programming model, allowing components and data to update automatically when changes occur, eliminating the need for manual DOM manipulation.
+- Reactive Modules – UX.js leverages a reactive programming model, allowing components and data to update automatically when changes occur, eliminating the need for manual DOM manipulation.

-	UX Components – The framework introduces a component-based architecture, enabling developers to build reusable, modular UI elements for scalable application development.
+- UX Components – The framework introduces a component-based architecture, enabling developers to build reusable, modular UI elements for scalable application development.

-	UX Plugin Support – Extend the core functionality of UX.js with plugins, allowing seamless integration of additional features, third-party libraries, and custom enhancements.
+- UX Plugin Support – Extend the core functionality of UX.js with plugins, allowing seamless integration of additional features, third-party libraries, and custom enhancements.

-	UX Events & Methods – A robust event-handling system provides a clean way to manage user interactions and application logic through defined methods and event-driven programming.
+- UX Events & Methods – A robust event-handling system provides a clean way to manage user interactions and application logic through defined methods and event-driven programming.
+- Automates the most common front-end development tasks

 With its focus on simplicity, flexibility, and performance, UX.js is an excellent choice for developers looking to build modern web applications with a clean and maintainable codebase.